 - Balanced disunity, shallow individualism, or moderate idealism (Kant) [substance dualism alone]; and

 Kant thinks we can have balance without unity—moderation without collectivist materialism.
 But this forgets how modern positions of individualism and idealism are prone to imbalance more than ancient collectivism is.
 Indeed, true collectivism necessitates a balance, since we recognise that true unity is not possible in Nature, and we can only approximate the true unity of Form.
 Kant is practically alone in the school of balanced individualism, or “sceptical Idealism”, as Kant put it.
 There are far more “dogmatic Idealists” and “dogmatic Materialists” in Kant’s framing than there are true Kantians.
-Many followers of Kant fell into the dogmatic traps against which Kant warned in the Critique of Pure Reason.
+Most followers of Kant (like Fichte, Herder, and Hegel) fell into the dogmatic traps against which Kant warned in the Critique of Pure Reason.
 Indeed, Kant’s own position, as we have found, is conceptually unstable.
 It therefore is prone to rapid conceptual decay into unbalanced individualism or (perhaps) unbalanced collectivism—which attempts to imitate the ancients by prioritising unity, but without balancing unity (as the ancients did) with disunity.